 MC034 - H. M. Hobbs Scrapbook Collection (1910 - 1975)

 Approximately 255 scrapbooks (1910 – 1975) document the interests of H. M. (Harold Maxwell) Hobbs and the local, national, and international newspaper articles available in Houston, Texas.
 His scrapbooks are often compiled by subject then chronologically.
 For example, a scrapbook contains advertisements for automobiles in the 1950s, another pro-Wrestling stories, a third America’s entry into World War II, and a series of obituaries (with an index).
 A rudimentary subject index list his interests from the spines of the scrapbooks.
-There are many books with no subject, just a range of dates.
+He also compiled Obituaries and Wedding books.

 MC035 - Books and Serials